 We acknowledge that Commission-jurisdictional gas utilities are not responsible for procuring gas for all customers.
-With a few relatively minor exceptions, it is the customers of SoCalGas and PG&E or the utilities' core procurement divisions, which are separated by a firewall from the other
+With a few relatively minor exceptions, it is the customers of SoCalGas and PG&E or the utilities' core procurement divisions, which are separated by a firewall from their other divisions, who must procure and schedule delivery of gas onto the system.
+Thus, we find TURN, UCAN, and SCGC's request to omit mention of supply from